Master limited partnerships: Sifting through the rubble

 "Trends are still in favor of natural gas," Ghriskey says.
 "There is a lot of conversion from fuel oil to gas for heating, ventilation and air-conditioning systems."
 In any case, oil prices can easily pop back up, he says.

 In addition, MLPs that own pipelines often have long-term contracts, with fees that escalate over time.

-Some blue chip MLPs sport yields of more than 7 percent, compared with the 10-year Treasury yield of 2.34 percent.
-And dividend payouts continue to grow, Ghriskey says.
 There's also a tax advantage.
-The payouts are technically return of capital rather than dividends, so they aren't taxed, but are subtracted from your cost basis instead.
-But be aware that you have to file a complicated K-1 tax form every year.
+MLPs' payouts to investors are mostly return of capital rather than dividends, so they aren't taxed but are subtracted from your cost basis.
+But beware that you have to file a complicated K-1 tax form every year.